Integral-valued polynomials over the set of algebraic integers of bounded degree: Introduction

-We recall another reason for which the ring $\textnormal{Int}_{\Q}(\mathcal{A}_n)$ has been introduced in \cite{LopWer}.
+The ring ${\rm Int}_{\Q}(\mathcal{A}_n)$ has been introduced in \cite{LopWer} also for another reason.
 We denote by $M_n(\Z)$ the noncommutative $\Z$-algebra of $n\times n$ matrices with entries in $\Z$.
 Given a matrix $M\in M_n(\Z)$ and a polynomial $f\in\Q[X]$, $f(M)$ is a matrix with rational entries.
 If $f(M)$ has integer entries, we say that $f(X)$ is integer-valued on $M$.
-We consider the ring of polynomials which are integer-valued over all the matrices of $M_n(\Z)$:
+We consider the ring of polynomials which are integer-valued over all the matrices of $M_n(\Z)$ (introduced in \cite{Frisch0}):